-Contributor Notes: Include with your paper a brief biographical statement which includes current academic title and/or affiliation(s), recent and forthcoming publications (title, press, and publication date), and any other relevant information.
+A brief biographical statement which includes current academic title and/or affiliation(s), recent and forthcoming publications (title, press, and publication date), and any other relevant information.

 All inquiries related to permissions and copyright, including requests to reprint content from Qui Parle, or to obtain permission to publish copyrighted content in the journal, should be directed to Duke University Press.

 Details on how to subscribe to Qui Parle are available at Duke University Press.